-During 2020/21 the Audit Committee comprised of five members (minimum membership is four).
-During 2020/21 the Audit Committee fulfilled its purpose of ensuring the effectiveness of the College's internal control and management systems including those relating to risk and advising the Corporation as appropriate.
+During 2021/22 the Audit Committee fulfilled its purpose of ensuring the effectiveness of the College's internal control and management systems including those relating to risk and advising the Corporation as appropriate.

-The Audit Committee provides a forum for reporting by the college's internal auditors, reporting accountants and financial statements auditors, who have access to the Committee for independent discussion.
+The Audit Committee meets at least on a termly basis and provides a forum for reporting by the College's internal auditors, reporting accountants and financial statements auditors, who have access to the Committee for independent discussion without the presence of college management.
+The Committee also receives and considers reports from the main FE funding bodies as they affect the college's business.
 The College's internal auditors review the systems of internal control, risk management controls and governance processes in accordance with an agreed plan of input and report their findings to management and the Audit Committee.